duckquacquac/Understanding-Delta-TechOps-Aligning-Departments-with-MRO-Structure/README.md

 ---

-*Created to help students (me) better understand Delta TechOps’ internal structure through the lens of a typical MRO framework.*
+*This table was created to help students—myself included—better understand Delta TechOps’ internal structure through the lens of a typical MRO framework.*

 Source:
 Kinnison, Harry A, and Tariq Siddiqui.
 Aviation Maintenance Management, Second Edition.
 Second edition.
 New York: McGraw Hill, 2013.
 Print.